nsip/hits-dashboard/doc/dashboard.md

-# Welcome to HITS (Hub Integration Testing Service)
+# Welcome to NSIP HITS (Hub Integration Testing Service)

 An assurance and demonstration environment for education integrations.